A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: Conclusions

 \section{Conclusions}

-In this paper, we have carried out a systematic comparative study of several low-dissipation numerical schemes for hyperbolic conservation laws, including the HLLC and three recently proposed low-dissipation schemes --- TV flux splitting, LDCU, and LCDCU schemes.
-All of these schemes were extended to higher orders of accuracy, up to the fifth order, within both finite-volume and finite-difference frameworks.
-Through a series of one- and two-dimensional numerical experiments for the Euler equations of gas dynamics, we have examined their accuracy, robustness, and computational efficiency.
-Our results indicate that all of the studied low-dissipation schemes exhibit a comparable level of numerical dissipation, with only minor differences observed in specific test cases.
-The transition from first- to second-order accuracy yields the most significant improvement in resolution, whereas higher-order versions (third- and fifth-order) further enhance accuracy and efficiency for complex multidimensional flows.
-One can see that these low-dissipation schemes achieve better resolution than HLL counterparts near the contact waves, and among the four low-dissipation schemes, TV splitting schemes exhibit slightly higher dissipation in several examples, and fail in the Riemann problem --- Configuration 3.
-While the LCDCU schemes are slightly more computationally expensive than the other three low-dissipation schemes, compared with the HLLC, TV, and LDCU schemes, they can be directly applied to other systems since they only need to compute the corresponding eigenvectors based on the systems on hand.
-Overall, this study confirms that each of the considered solvers represents a viable and efficient option for the simulation of compressible flows.
-The comparative findings provide practical guidance for the choice of low-dissipation schemes in applications requiring both accuracy and robustness.
+In this paper, we have carried out a systematic comparative study of several low-dissipation numerical schemes for hyperbolic conservation laws, including the HLLC scheme and three recently proposed methods --- the TV flux splitting, LDCU, and LCDCU schemes.
+These schemes have been considered at first-, second-, third-, and fifth-order accuracy levels within finite-volume and finite-difference frameworks.
+Through a series of one- and two-dimensional numerical experiments for the Euler equations of gas dynamics, we have examined their accuracy, resolution, robustness, and computational efficiency.
+The numerical results indicate that the four low-dissipation schemes exhibit comparable levels of numerical dissipation, with noticeable differences arising only in selected test cases.
+The transition from first- to second-order accuracy generally produces the most significant improvement in resolution, while the third- and fifth-order versions further enhance the accuracy and resolution of complex multidimensional flow structures.
+Compared with their HLL counterparts, all four low-dissipation schemes provide sharper resolution of contact and shear waves.
+Among them, the TV splitting schemes exhibit slightly higher numerical dissipation in several examples.
+The newly added shock-instability tests further reveal an important trade-off between resolution and robustness.
+In Quirk's odd--even decoupling problem, the HLL schemes maintain essentially planar shock fronts, whereas the HLLC, TV, and LCDCU schemes exhibit more pronounced numerical shock instabilities.
+The LDCU schemes produce only relatively weak deviations from the HLL results.
+Moreover, the third- and fifth-order TV schemes lose positivity in the two-dimensional Riemann problem --- Configuration~3 and Quirk's odd--even decoupling problem.
+None of the high-order schemes considered in this study is equipped with a dedicated positivity-preserving limiter.
+Therefore, the absence of positivity failures in the other computations should be interpreted as numerical evidence of robustness rather than as a general theoretical guarantee.
+For problems involving near-vacuum states or extremely strong shocks, suitable positivity-preserving reconstructions or flux-limiting techniques may be required.
+In terms of computational cost, the LCDCU schemes are slightly more expensive than the HLLC, TV, and LDCU schemes.
+Nevertheless, the LCDCU framework offers greater flexibility for extension to other hyperbolic systems, since its construction primarily requires the corresponding local eigenstructure.
+Overall, no single scheme is uniformly superior in all aspects.
+The HLL schemes offer greater robustness in the presence of strong grid-aligned shocks, whereas the four low-dissipation schemes provide substantially better resolution of contact and shear waves.
+The comparative findings therefore provide practical guidance for selecting an appropriate numerical scheme according to the required balance among resolution, robustness, positivity, and computational cost.

 \begin{DA} \paragraph{Funding.} The work of S. Chu and M. Herty was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2410 Hyperbolic Balance Laws in Fluid Mechanics: Complexity, Scales, Randomness (CoScaRa) within the Project(s) HE5386/26-1 (Numerische Verfahren für gekoppelte Mehrskalenprobleme,525842915) and (Zufällige kompressible Euler Gleichungen: Numerik und ihre Analysis, 525853336) HE5386/27-1, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2183: Eigenschaftsgeregelte Umformprozesse with the Project(s) HE5386/19-2,19-3 Entwicklung eines flexiblen isothermen Reckschmiedeprozesses für die eigenschaftsgeregelte Herstellung von Turbinenschaufeln aus Hochtemperaturwerkstoffen (424334423).